-Top Indie Games of September: Building Nicely, Delivering Funnily, Investigating Darkly, and More
+Top Indie Games of September: Building Nicely, Delivering Funnily, Investigating Gloomily, and More

-Top Indie Games of September: Building Nicely, Delivering Funnily, Investigating Darkly, and More
+Top Indie Games of September: Building Nicely, Delivering Funnily, Investigating Gloomily, and More

-Many indie games of August seemed to converge on one theme: building.
-But now, it's not from a bird's-eye view, but brick by brick, like children playing with construction sets.
-From cozy villages to Martian logistics hubs, this month is particularly generous with projects where detail, not scale, is important.
-But if you think it all boils down to therapeutic digging and arranging shops, prepare yourself: among the quiet simulators are sharp parkour shooters, dark occult investigations, and even bloody runs with a sword.
+Many indie games of August seemed to agree on one thing: we need to build.
+But now, not from a bird's-eye view, but brick by brick, like children playing with a construction set.
+From cozy villages to Martian logistics hubs, this month is particularly generous with projects where detail is more important than scale.
+But if you think it all comes down to therapeutic digging and arranging shops, get ready: among the quiet simulators are sharp parkour shooters, dark occult investigations, and even bloody runs with a sword.

 Most Popular Indie Games of August